Best lawn mower brands

 |Should I buy one?|

-Table correct as of October 2015.
-Range of test scores and average test score based on results of all models test January 2010 - February 2015.
-The customer score and brand reliability rating are based on a Which? member survey conducted in April and May 2015.
+Table correct as of July 2018.
+Range of test scores and average test score based on results of all models test January 2015 - October 2018.
+The customer score and brand reliability rating are based on a Which? member survey conducted in January 2018.
 The customer score is based on whether members would recommend the brand to a friend and reliability is based on members' experience of that brand.

 How much do Qualcast lawn mowers cost?